RediSearch/RediSearch/docs/Commands.md

   Each field will be scored based on the index spec given in FT.CREATE.
   Passing fields that are not in the index spec will make them be stored as part of the document, or ignored if NOSAVE is set

+- **PAYLOAD {payload}**: Optionally set a binary safe payload string to the document, that can be evaluated at query time by a custom scoring function, or retrieved to the client.

 - **LANGUAGE language**: If set, we use a stemmer for the supplied langauge during indexing.
 Defaults to English.
   If an unsupported language is sent, the command returns an error.